inkarkat/git-extensions/etc/hubcheats-submodules.md

 b) across-submodule API changes / maintain history of how the feature grew:
    `$ git cu -m 'feat-4711 Housekeeping: Reintegrate [...] submodule(s)'`   (no-op if all submodule branch(es) have been fast-forwarded)
-   `$ git ffintegratetom --push-branch --no-delete --no-submodule-checkout --no-submodule-update --no-ff` If the GitHub action does not trigger (if this is just a merge commit affecting submodule references but no actual files in the superproject), trigger it manually in GitHub.
+   `$ git ffintegratetom --push-branch --no-delete --no-submodule-checkout --no-submodule-update --no-ff` If the **GitHub action** does not **trigger** (if this is just a merge commit affecting submodule references but no actual files in the superproject), trigger it manually in GitHub.
 The superproject now will be on master already, it must **not be pushed to origin** **until the submodules have been reintegrated**.
+`$ hub showsubdo --interactive reintegratetom --ff-only --no-push --no-delete --no-checks` The submodules are now on master, too.
+Everything just needs to be pushed.
 ### Commit transaction:
+Now **wait until the GitHub action** has built the superproject's pushed feature branch successfully, then conclude by pushing all master branches and cleaning up branches.
 Note: There's no real transactional handling across repos; reintegration may fail at any point.
 This just limits the critical time period.
-`$ hub showsubdo --interactive reintegratetom --ff-only --no-checks` Now wait until the GitHub action has built the superproject's pushed feature branch successfully, then conclude by pushing master and cleaning up with `$ git opush`
+`$ hub showsubdo --interactive opush`
+`$ git opush`
+If any of the pushes fail, you still have the local branches; wipe the master branches, check out the feature branch, fetch, and repeat.
-`$ git oldeletelb`
+`$ hub showsubdo --include-superproject --interactive oldeletelb`

 # Rules